rick1971/RecentTopics/README.md

   - exclusion of topics (by ID)
   - display parent forum name in the row
 - Inherits all styling from regular "viewforum" templates
-- compatible with Topic Prefix Extension from Stathis
+- compatible with "Pre:fixed" Extension from imkingdavid and “Topic Prefix“ Extension from Stathis.
 - Tested on:
   - prosilver